ryanstwrt/FRIDGe/docs/source/CotN.md

 # Chart of the Nuclides

 To create materials in FRIDGe, the corresponding elements must be present in the directory `fridge/data/CotN`.
-Each element needs is own YAML file and contains seven variables for inputting data; where each variable and its associate input can be seen in Table [tab: elements].
+Each element needs is own YAML file and contains seven variables for inputting data; where each variable and its associate input can be seen in Table 1.

 ![tab: elements](ElementsTable.PNG)